 restored

-Syndesmosis bunion surgery is an evidence-based correction procedure that has broken the bone-breaking tradition.
+Syndesmosis bunion surgery is an evidence-based correction procedure that has broken the bone-cutting tradition.
 It has remarkably overcome not just one, but most of the critical challenges faced in similar surgeries today.
 Some of its benefits include –